WASH-Severity-Classification/WSC_processing/README.md

 The package contains three main functions:

-    1. WSC::score_WIS(): scores a dataset according to the calculation model.
+    1. WSCprocessing::score_WIS(): scores a dataset according to the calculation model.
-    2. WSC::agg_score(): aggregates results at a specified administrative level
+    2. WSCprocessing::agg_score(): aggregates results at a specified administrative level
-    3. WSC::twenty_rule(): applies the 20% rule to a specified datasets
+    3. WSCprocessing::twenty_rule(): applies the 20% rule to a specified datasets
-    4. WSC::assign_hiAdmin_loAdmin(): assign results from a higher administrative level to a lower one in an uniform way (all lower units part of a higher administrative unit have the same value).
+    4. WSCprocessing::assign_hiAdmin_loAdmin(): assign results from a higher administrative level to a lower one in an uniform way (all lower units part of a higher administrative unit have the same value).
-    5. WSC::score_df_AP(): Score dataset according to the Analysis Plan (AP) phases.
+    5. WSCprocessing::score_df_AP(): Score dataset according to the Analysis Plan (AP) phases.
-    6. WSC::scoring_var(): Score individual variables according to AP.
+    6. WSCprocessing::scoring_var(): Score individual variables according to AP.

 Working examples are provided for all the functions based on the datasets documented within the package.